 BandMath application is intended to apply mathematical operations on pixels (launch it with shortcut CTRL+A).
-In this example, we are going to use this application to change the dynamics of an image, and check the result by looking at histogram tab, in the right side dock.
-The formula used is the following : .
-In the figures below ( [fig:BM]), one can notice that the mode of the distribution is located at position , whereas in the transformed image, the mode is located at position , that’s to say 1000 times farther away approximately (the cursors aren’t placed exactly at the same position in the screenshots).
+In this example, we are going to use this application to change the dynamics of an image, and check the result by looking at the histogram tab on the right-hand side of the GUI.
+The formula used is the following: .
+In the figures below ( [fig:BM]), one can notice that the mode of the distribution is located at position , whereas in the transformed image, the mode is located at position , that’s to say approximately 1000 times further away (the cursors aren’t placed exactly at the same position in the screenshots).

-Now, let’s use the segmentation application (launch it with shortcut CTRL+A).
-We let the user take a look at the application’s documentation; let’s simply say that as we wish we could display the segmentation with , we must tell the application to output the segmentation in raster format.
+From within Monteverdi, the Segmentation application can be launched using the shortcut CTRL+A. We let the user take a look at the application’s documentation; let’s simply say that as we wish we could display the segmentation with , we must tell the application to output the segmentation in raster format.
 Thus, the value of the mode option must be set to raster.
 The following figure ( [fig:seg12]) shows the original image and the labels image.